 —Natalie Horbachevsky, acquiring editor, Portfolio/Penguin Random House.

 1 in 3 people say they want to write a book someday.
 Are you one of them?
 As Michael Larsen puts it, it's no longer a question of if you can publish a book, but when and how.
-This week's podcast, an excerpt from my 5-Day Book Ninja 101 course, dives into the how of getting a book deal with a traditional publisher.
+This week's podcast, an excerpt from my 5-Day The (He)art of Book Publishing, dives into the how of getting a book deal with a traditional publisher.
 (Pardon the brief echoey-ness at points!)

 We'll dive into a Q&A with my genius editor at Portfolio/Penguin Random House, Natalie Horbachevsky, where I got to ask everything I have always wanted to know too!
 We cover what she looks for in terms of platform, what types of big ideas are most appealing to publishers, her role as editor throughout the process, what motivates her to proactively reach out to an author (scouting), and if self-publishing first helps or hurts.